digopaulino/mcgillthz/README.md

 # Installation

 To use this package, simply download all the files and extract them into a folder (like "mcgillthz/").
-You'll need an installation of Python 3 (mine is v3.9.13), but I recommend using the functions on a jupyter notebook.
+You'll need an installation of Python 3 (v3.9 or higher), but I recommend using the functions on a jupyter notebook.

 The following packages must also be installed:
 - numpy, pandas, matplotlib, scipy.
-- PyWavelets - Does continous wavelet transforms.
+- PyWavelets (optional) - Does continous wavelet transforms.
+- tqdm (optional) - Adds a progress bar to the code
 - ipympl (optional) - Allows for iterative plots on a jupyter notebook.
 <!-- - lmfit - Wraps scipy.optimize to allow for easier manipulation of the parameters.
 Very useful for fitting optical functions with many parameters. -->